NVIDIA/spark-rapids/tests/README.md

 Unit tests exist in the [tests]() directory.
 This is unconventional and is done so we can run the tests on the final shaded version of the plugin.
 It also helps with how we collect code coverage.

-The `tests` module depends on the `aggregator` module which is shading the dependencies.
-Should first `mvn install` the aggregator jar to local Maven repository due to a limitation of the shading system.
+The `tests` module depends on the `aggregator` module which shades dependencies.
+When running the tests via `mvn test`, make sure to do an install via `mvn install` for the aggregator jar to the local maven repository.
 The steps to run the unit tests:
 ```bash
 cd <root-path-of-spark-rapids>